Employers have responsibilities for the occupational safety of their employees. The Occupational Safety and Health Administration (OSHA

 ).
 Thus, they are enforced by law, as opposed to guidelines and recommendations set forth by agencies and organizations like the Centers for Disease Control and Prevention (CDC) and the ADA.
 OSHA standards related to dentistry

 are available, and interpretations and directives of enforcement are available

 .
-The ADA’s Center for Professional Success has developed resources to provide members with insight about implementing the OSHA requirement
+The ADA’s Dental Practice Resources have developed resources to provide members with insight about implementing the OSHA requirement

 While federal regulations such as OSHA provide a base level of regulations for compliance, local and state regulating authorities and agencies may have additional or specific requirements that exceed federal OSHA standards.
 For example, a state dental board may require compliance with the CDC’s Infection Control Guidelines for Dental Healthcare Settings

 Furthermore, consideration of additional guidelines from other regulatory bodies, e.g., the CDC, may be prudent.